danieldamilare/kolibrios-wasm/README.md

 is the actual target.
 Both builds share the same core parser in `src/core/` and produce identical output,  only the platform interface differs.

-This project is being developed as a GSoC 2026 contribution for KolibriOS.